 SECRETARIAL SCIENCE TECHNOLOGY

-The Hocking Tech Secretarial Science Technology offers four options, each leading to an associate degree in applied business.
-The four options are executive, legal, general and medical.
+The Hocking Tech Secretarial Science Technology offers three options, each leading to an associate degree in applied business.
+The three options are executive, legal and medical.
+Also available are two certificate programs, one with shorthand, the other without.